Inklingo

 adjectiveA2general

-Use 'interno' when referring to matters or problems that are within a country or an organization, not external.
+Use 'interno' to describe matters or problems that are happening within a country or organization, rather than between countries or external entities.

 A cross-section view of a simple, colorful house, revealing a brightly lit, cozy room inside with furniture.